 On-premise typically has a higher up-front cost due to purchasing an ownership software license as well as the hardware costs that may be required.
 With Cloud options, the cost is in the form of a subscription that is cheaper up front, but adds-up over time.

-There are many advantages to having it classified as a CapEx such as it appearing on your balance sheet as opposed to your income statement and being able to depreciate/amortize the purchase compared to no depreciation.When time is considered, On-premise and cloud solutions are very close in total cost.
+Making a large software purchase such as one with FMS can be classified as a capital expenditure while cloud options are operating expenditures (OpEx).
+There are many advantages to having it classified as a CapEx such as it appearing on your balance sheet as opposed to your income statement and being able to depreciate/amortize the purchase compared to no depreciation.